Teach Me

 “Evidence suggests that we can have up to 400 mg of caffeine daily without any adverse effects,” Heeney said.

-Does drinking sparkling water cause gas and bloating?
+Can sparkling water cause gas or bloating?

 For some people, carbonated beverages of any kind are no bueno on their gut.
 Because it is carbonated, it can cause gas and bloating in some people.
 If you have acid reflux or gastroesophageal reflux disease (GERD) and experience extra gas, bloating or heartburn, you may want to switch to non-carbonated beverages like plain still water.